 The car manufacturer:

 A three month innovation project exploring a problem space and future business model for the car industry.
 Paid to act like a founder, I was empowered to explore and de-risk the business as if it were my own.
-Problem space exploration, landing pages, prototypes, customer interviews, iteratively designing and validating a proposition.
+Problem space exploration, smoke tests, prototypes, customer interviews, iteratively designing and validating a proposition.

 Working on a controversial product for a C-level executive at a major bank.
 A change of focus one week in, a 12 week project cut to 6, an organisational web to navigate, physical and organisational impediments, handover to a team in China... if you were trying to sabotage a project it might look like this.
 Yet we still delivered a working prototype and delighted very senior stakeholders [Global Head of Digital].

 ITV general election:

 Using customer development techniques to decide how best to cover the UK general election while minimising expensive platform changes.
 Included meetings with integration partners, time with journalists and editors, and a focus on retained functionality for future politics coverage.

 Led development in a phase focused on discovery and search.
 I continued in this role as Skype partnered with Code.org, working with a subcontractor in fast, iterative sprints.
 The project made teachers happy, boosted Skype’s brand, cleared serious technical debt, and won major awards [iXDA and two Webbys].

 ITV’s publishing system allows them to break news faster than other news organisations while supporting their 700k daily uniques.
 As the system grew, small race conditions had begun to appear.
 I used the advantages of their existing technology [Redis] to implement a smarter representation of data; meaning we could remove the unreliable job queue performing future work that could fail.
 This feat ended up touching 71 files.

 Audited and refactored an early version of the Ghost blogging engine.